BastionMC/MCWebGUI-Builder/README.md

 </build>
 ```
 Now hold tight, this might be a little bit complicated.
 We use a custom syntax for rearranging the images.
 Each single rearrangement is split by a `|` character.
 The rearrangement is split into two  parts by a `:`.
-The old position part, containing x and y position, and the size of the part to rearrange.
-The other part is justs the x and y coordinates on where to put it on the new image.
+The old position part, containing the position and size of the part to rearrange.
+The other half is just where it gets put on the new image.
 The formatting goes a little like this:
 ```
 0,0;4,4:0,0|
 4,4;4,4:4,4